prebid/prebid-server-java/docs/config-app.md

 Warning!
 Application will not start in case of no one data source is defined and you'll get an exception in logs.

+For requests validation mode available next options:
+- `settings.fail-on-unknown-bidders` - fail with validation error or just make warning for unknown bidders.
+- `settings.fail-on-disabled-bidders` - fail with validation error or just make warning for disabled bidders.

 For filesystem data source available next options:
 - `settings.filesystem.settings-filename` - location of file settings.
 - `settings.filesystem.stored-requests-dir` - directory with stored requests.